-One thing Miles and Wynton can both agree on… Don Cherry.
+Miles and Wynton both agree… Don Cherry is important.

 “Don Cherry, I like…”